mebenyahia/attention-is-all-you-need/training/readme.md

 2. script -c "python download_dataset.py" log_download_dataset.txt

 Configuration (needed to run models from our presentation):
-1. Download the corresponding archive from https://drive.google.com/drive/folders/1V5u4u_5HQFyxP8Kp_HC4wWX05qKQpBH0?usp=drive_link) and paste the contents (config.py, accelerator_checkpoint_X, saved_model, tokenizer) to the training folder.
+1. Download the corresponding archive from https://drive.google.com/drive/folders/1V5u4u_5HQFyxP8Kp_HC4wWX05qKQpBH0?usp=drive_link) and paste the contents (config.py and the folders accelerator_checkpoint_X, saved_model, tokenizer) to the training folder.
 2. Download the correct training split (40000 for config_1 and config_2, 300000 for config_3 and config_4) and save it to training/data/{langs}-train_data.json

 Train a tokenizer: